shauninman/MinUI-Legacy-Trimui-Model-S/src/MinUI/readme.txt

 MinUI Beta

 Already running a MinUI alpha?
 Nice, I hope you're enjoying it!
-Please uninstall your current version using the TrimuiUpdate_uninstallMinUI.zip that came with your beta before installing the latest.
-You probably already have it on your SD card but if not, the last of the NAND-based betas can be found here:
+Please uninstall your current version using the TrimuiUpdate_uninstallMinUI.zip that came with your alpha before installing the latest.
+You probably already have it on your SD card but if not, the last of the NAND-based alphas can be found here:

 https://cdn.discordapp.com/attachments/540168599063756802/819049832676720640/MinUI-0.105-20210310-0.zip